AOMediaCodec/libavif/doc/avifenc.1.md

         - **svt**

 **\--exif** _FILENAME_
-:   Provide an Exif metadata payload to be associated with the primary item.
+:   Provide an Exif metadata payload to be associated with the primary item
+    (implies --ignore-exif).

 **\--xmp** _FILENAME_
-:   Provide an XMP metadata payload to be associated with the primary item.
+:   Provide an XMP metadata payload to be associated with the primary item
+    (implies --ignore-xmp).

 **\--icc** _FILENAME_
-:   Provide an ICC profile payload to be associated with the primary item.
+:   Provide an ICC profile payload to be associated with the primary item
+    (implies --ignore-icc).

 **-a**, **\--advanced** _KEY_[_=VALUE_]
 :   Pass an advanced, codec-specific key/value string pair directly to the